There’s a new Arlo in town: Arlo Ultra.

 - Easy setup.
 By downloading the Arlo app and connecting it with your cameras, you can easily use WiFi to monitor your Arlo in just a few minutes.
 If you decide to plug in the camera, just make sure you install it near a power outlet.

 - Free cloud storage.
 Arlo Pro and Arlo Ultra both offer a 7 days of free cloud storage.
-However, Arlo will charge extra (unknown how much) if you want to store the Ultra’s 4K videos in the cloud.
+However, Arlo will charge extra for a Premium Video Upgrade if you want to store the Ultra’s 4K videos in the cloud.
 This costs $1.99 per month per camera.

 - Same app.
 Use the Arlo app to view clips of motion and arm/disarm your cameras.

 - Two-way talk with microphone and speaker.
 Both cameras make it easy to talk and listen to your visitors.
 The built-in speaker and microphone work together so you can hear what guests are saying, and respond to them within the app.

 - Smart home compatibility.
 When you compare these cameras, you will find that all three are compatible with the same smart home gadgets, including Alexa, Google Assistant, IFTTT, and others.
 One big exception: Arlo Ultra currently does not work with SmartThings.
 This may be fixed later, but for now it doesn’t work.

 - Magnetic mount.
 Both cameras install using a magnetic mount (though the design of each mount is slightly different).
 Set up either mount by screwing it to the wall.
 Then you can simply connect the magnet on the back of the cameras to the magnetic base on the mount.

 Is Arlo Ultra Worth It?

 Now that we’ve analyzed the differences between Arlo Pro vs Arlo Ultra, let’s decide if the new Arlo Ultra is worth it.

 It’s certainly not cheap.

-Add in optional charges like extra cameras, an Arlo Smart subscription after the first free year, and the additional charge for 4K cloud storage, and you are suddenly paying quite a bit for smart home monitoring.
+Add in optional charges like extra cameras, an Arlo Smart subscription after the first free year expires, and the additional monthly upgrade for 4K cloud storage, and you are suddenly paying quite a bit for smart home monitoring.